mxber2022/Ethena-Pump/README.md

 # EthenaPump - Meme Token Creation Platform

-EthenaPump is a decentralized platform that enables users to create and trade meme tokens on the blockchain.
+EthenaPump is a decentralized platform that enables users to create and trade meme tokens on the blockchain using Ethena Usde.

 ## Features